 In this final module you will carry out the research proposed in the previous module and critically review the implications it has on your chosen area of somatic practice.
 This is a chance for you to explore your chosen subject in greater depth, collect, analyse and evaluate data, articulate your research within an academic framework and through dissemination to your field of practice.

-As part of this module you will complete a 6,000-word critical review, give an oral presentation, and produce a professional artefact.
-The oral presentation and artefact allow you to find ways other than the written word through which to articulate your research.
+As part of this module you will complete a critical review, give an oral presentation, and produce a professional artefact.
+The oral presentation and the artefact allow you to find ways other than the written word through which to articulate your research.

 There are no traditional taught elements requiring attendance at the University, however as a student on the course you will have full access to our state-of-the-art learning resources and library facilities, on campus and online.

 Helen has a background in dance as a performer, choreographer and community dance practitioner and has extensive experience of teaching within and beyond formal education.
 Helen has worked in HE for 10 years and her professional practice continues to move between choreography and performance teaching and presenting at Festivals and Conferences in the UK and Europe.
 Take a look at Helen's blog, and from here you can access our students' blogs.